panther03/very_bad_vliw/README.md

 Branches and jumps will be fixed before being generated. we will have some sort of hashmap that maps the addresses of the source instructions to the bundle that they ended up in.

+## name brainstorm

+VROOM ?

+Very _ Out of Order Machine ?

+## testing strategy

+Components:

+- Elf -> Assembly
+  - Manually verified parsed output was correct against objdump
+- Scheduling/Optimization
+  - Not currently tested
+- Assembly -> Hex
+  - Diff between objcopy'd hex from a binary and output with "-bv"
+  - Test that the offsets are correct
+  - Moved offsetting to before assembler stage to test
+- CPU